Stratton St Margaret: History

-Stratton St Margaret, once a distinct village, has now become the northeastern part of Swindon and is rapidly becoming suburbanised.
-The area of the parish was originally much larger than it is now.
-Most of Gorse Hill was part of the parish until it was transferred to Swindon in 1891, and a large part of the housing estate of Penhill was once fields in Stratton St. Margaret.
-Until World War I, Stratton had its own School Board, Fire Brigade and brass band.

 Stratton derives its name from the Latin strata ("paved way" or "street") after the former Roman road whose course traverses the parish from northwest to southeast.
 The Domesday Book of 1086 records the toponym Stratone, when the parish was held by Nigel, physician to William the Conqueror.
 The village consisted of three hamlets: The Street; the area around Green Road and Dores Road and including the few houses at Kingsdown; and Stratton Green, mainly around Tilleys Lane.
 Footpaths and coffin-ways joined the hamlets.
 In 1316 Queen Margaret had Upper and Lower Stratton in dower, and began the association.
 In 1445 it is mentioned as "Margrete Stratton".
 In Saxon times it was a market town and had a fair.

-Merton, Bishop of Rochester had a rectorship here and bought the Manor which he presented to Merton College, Oxford who retained an interest until recent times.
+Walter de Merton, Bishop of Rochester had a rectorship here and bought the manor which he presented to Merton College, Oxford who retained an interest until recent times.
 A priory here was confiscated by Henry VI and presented to King's College, Cambridge.

-The Church of England parish church of Saint Margaret dates from the 13th century, with numerous later additions in 1840s and partial rebuilding in the middle of the 20th century; a Norman door remains.
-Amongst the notable churchyard tombs is one to Sir William Hedges who was President of the East India Company in the 17th century.
-His home was where the Crematorium is now.
-The parish registers date from 1608.
-Near the church once stood an Elizabethan tithe barn, built mainly of wood, and the village pound and the small parish school.
-The main tithe barn stood near Parsonage Farm in Swindon Road (both now demolished).

-St Phillip's Church in Upper Stratton started as a barrel store supplied by John Arkell; the brick church was built in 1904 with the chancel following in 1910.
 Highworth & Swindon Workhouse was built within the parish from 1834, having been relocated from Highworth.
 The hospital was built in 1852.
 In the 1881 Census, Charles Marlow, jockey of 1849 Derby winner 'Flying Dutchman', is recorded as living in the workhouse.

 In the past, the people of Stratton were commonly known as 'crocodiles'.
 The name came from a local story that some Stratton men once armed themselves against a supposed crocodile found at the side of a road.
 It turned out to be a scarf.

+Governance

+Stratton St Margaret Parish Council is the first tier of local government.
+Almost all of the parish, together with South Marston parish, are part of the St Margaret and South Marston ward which elects three members of Swindon Borough Council.
+The exception is a residential area in the south of the parish, around Colebrook Junior School and close to Nythe, which is in Covingham and Dorcan ward.
+The Penhill and Upper Stratton ward is in the area.

+For Westminster elections the parish is within the Swindon North constituency, except for the same southern area which is part of Swindon South.